-E. Any proposal in principle or a full application, but with the exception of single houses and those with direct discharges to coastal waters, will require:
+E. Any new development proposal in principle or a full application, but with the exception of single houses and those with direct discharges to coastal waters, will require:

-• Sustainable Drainage Systems (SuDS) as a means of treating the surface water and managing flow rates.
-General advice in respect of SuDS is provided in documents included in Appendix 5.
+Sustainable Drainage Systems (SuDS) as a means of treating the surface water and managing flow rates.
+Advice in respect of SuDS design is provided in documents included in Appendix 5.